Ford Fiesta: Rallying

 Two Ford Fiestas were entered in the 1979 Monte Carlo Rally — the British entry driven by Roger Clark and aided by co-driver Jim Porter, and a German entry piloted by Ari Vatanen and co-driven by David Richards.
 Both cars were highly modified with special motorsport components throughout and featured pioneering limited-slip differential technology.
 The cars were powered by competition tuned versions of the 1,600 cc Kent crossflow engine – a later version of which appeared in the Mk 1 Fiesta XR2.
 The two rally cars performed well in the arduous ice and snow that year.
 Roger Clark did not set any records but the German car achieved 9th position overall – a very encouraging result, which sparked demand for sportier Fiestas.

 Since this, sporting and "hot hatch" editions have been introduced, including Supersport, XR2, S(Sport), XR2i, Si, RS Turbo, RS1800, Zetec S, Zetec RS, and ST. All of these were powered by a range of engines from the Ford Kent to the Ford Duratec engines.

-The Ford RallyeConcept in 2002 has been realised through an intensely close collaboration between Ford RallyeSport, the motorsport experts behind the Puma Super 1600 and the Focus WRC rally cars, and Ford Design Europe, the creative team responsible for the new three-door Fiesta on which the RallyeConcept is based.
+The Ford RallyeConcept in 2002 has been realised through a collaboration between Ford RallyeSport, the motorsport experts behind the Puma Super 1600 and the Focus WRC rally cars, and Ford Design Europe, the team responsible for the new three-door Fiesta on which the RallyeConcept is based.
 Ford RallyeConcept's marriage of the motorsport engineer's objective for performance functionality with the eye for detail of the designer has been so effective that Ford has committed to an engineering development programme to bring a Fiesta-based rally car to reality.
 Aiming for FIA homologation by mid-2003, Ford RallyeSport is hoping that it will become Ford's next success story in national and international rallying.
 The Fiesta Super 1600 debuted at Rally Greece 2004.

 The "Fiesta Sporting Trophy" is a One Make Championship; beginning its first season in March 2006, it combines keen competition with equal performance and leaves the decision about winning or losing to the drivers and co-drivers' capabilities.
 The driver, co-driver, and mechanics work as a team to compete against the toughest adversary of all—the clock.